 To view the locations of these improvements, please view the November 2019 project update (PDF, 870Kb).

-The additional stage of work being delivered in April 2021 involves:
+The additional stage of work was completed in May 2021 and involved:

 - Resurfacing a 1.4 kilometre section of the highway